 Fit and Comfort

-64 Audio have used the same universal shape as their other models (U12t / tia Trio etc…) and this is a tried and tested design, offering up smooth edges with a good length nozzle for a secure fit and great comfort.
-Once you settle on the right size tips for your canals, they fit securely with the new cable being more ergonomic and comfortable.
+64 Audio have used the same universal shape for the U6t as their other models (U12t / tia Trio etc…) and this is a tried and tested design.
+Offering up smooth edges with a good length nozzle for a secure fit and great comfort.
+Once you settle on the right size tips for your ear canals, they fit securely with the new included cable being more ergonomic and comfortable.

-The U6t fit comfortably in your ears, and they are very comfortable for long listening sessions.
-The new cable is softer and has pre-moulded earhooks which in my opinion are always more comfortable than stiff memory wire.
-64 Audio provide plenty of eartips with the U6t so try them all to find which suits you best.
+The U6t fit comfortably in your ears.
+They are also extremely comfortable for long listening sessions.
+The new cable is softer and has pre-moulded earhooks which, in my opinion are always more comfortable than stiff memory wire.
+64 Audio provide plenty of eartips with the U6t.
+So try them all to find which suits you best!

-Whilst the U6t is easy to drive, and has 64 Audio’s LID technology meaning there won’t be drastic sound signature changes between sources, an IEM of this quality still deserves a good source.
-Lossless tracks and the use of an external DAC/Amp with a mobile phone or a dedicated DAP would definitely be my preferred choice of source.
+Whilst the U6t is easy to drive, and has 64 Audio’s LID technology meaning there won’t be drastic sound signature changes between sources.
+However, an IEM of this quality still deserves a good source.
+Lossless tracks and the use of an external DAC/Amp with a mobile phone, or a dedicated DAP would definitely be my preferred choice of source.

 Apex modules and tia drivers

-64 Audio have a few interesting technologies they employ in their lineup, the U6t uses their apex technology that relives inner ear pressure whilst also allowing a certain amount of noise through in turn also tuning the sound slightly.
-The U6t comes with the m20, m15 and mX modules, which offer -20dB/-15dB and -10dB of noise reduction respectively – the more isolation the more lower bass response and warmer the sound signature too, along with minor variations in soundstaging, the more open being the more open sounding.
-Personally I do find the apex modules to reduce listening fatigue and 64 Audio IEM’s are always perfect for long listening sessions.
+64 Audio have a few interesting technologies they employ in their lineup. the U6t uses their apex technology that relives inner ear pressure whilst also allowing a certain amount of noise through.
+In turn this also tunes the sound slightly.
+The U6t comes with the m20, m15 and mX modules, which offer -20dB/-15dB and -10dB of noise reduction respectively.
+The more isolation results in more lower bass response and a warmer sound signature too.
+Along this logic, you get minor variations in soundstaging too.
+The more open being the more open sounding.
+Personally I do find the apex modules reduce listening fatigue and 64 Audio IEM’s are always perfect for long listening sessions.

-The U6t includes a single tia high driver, this high frequency driver is an open-top BA driver which is tube-less too and sits in the nozzle, this provides an increase in air and space in the treble region along with more realistic treble presentation.
-Quite a while ago I listened to the original U6 against the new A6t and the tia driver definitely delivers a smoother and more realistic treble response than a typical BA with tube and damper design.
+The U6t also includes a single tia high driver.
+This high frequency driver is an open-top BA driver which is tube-less too and sits in the nozzle.
+This provides an increase in air and space in the treble region along with a more realistic treble presentation.
+Quite a while ago I listened to the original U6 against the new A6t.
+The tia driver definitely delivers a smoother and more realistic treble response than a typical BA with tube and damper design.